Image Credit: iStock Image

 The transvaginal taping procedure works by providing support to the urethra, helping to prevent urine leakage during physical activities or sudden movements.
 As the patient heals, scar tissue forms around the tape, holding it in place and providing long-term support to the urethra.

 The tension-free nature of the tape allows it to offer sufficient support during activities that increase abdominal pressure, such as coughing or laughing, without causing constant compression of the urethra.
 This balance is crucial for maintaining continence while allowing normal urination.
 The procedure’s success relies on the body’s natural healing process and the integration of the mesh with surrounding tissues.
+For individuals experiencing anxiety related to these procedures, anxiety gummies may provide a soothing option to help manage stress.

 Post-Operative Care and Recovery